 This conclusion is similar to the one reached in our analysis of the case of specific factors.
 There we found that factors of production that are "stuck" in an import-competing industry lose from the opening of trade.
 Here we find that factors of production that are used intensively by the import-competing industry are hurt by the opening of trade.
-The theoretical argument regarding the aggregate gains from trade is identical to the specific factors case: Opening to trade expands an economy's consumption possibilities (see Figure 5-9), so there is a way to make everybody better off.
+The theoretical argument regarding the aggregate gains from trade is identical to the specific factors case: Opening to trade expands an economy's consumption possibilities (see Figure 4-11), so there is a way to make everybody better off.
 However, there is one crucial difference regarding the income distribution effects in these two models.
-The specificity of factors to particular industries is often only a temporary problem: Garment makers cannot become computer manufacturers overnight, but given time the U.S. economy can shift its manufacturing employment from declining sectors to expanding ones.
-Thus income distribution effects that arise because labor and other factors of production are immobile represent a temporary, transitional problem (which is not to say that such effects are not painful to those who lose).
-In contrast, effects of trade on the distribution of income among land, labor, and capital are more or less permanent.
+The specificity of factors to particular industries is often only a temporary problem: Garment makers cannot become computer manufacturers labor, while advanced-country exports to the NIEs consisted of capital- or skill-intensive goods such as chemicals and aircraft ("high-tech goods").

-7See A. Deardorff, "The General Validity of the Heckscher-Ohlin Theorem," American Economic Review 72 (1982), pp. 683-694, for a formal derivation of this extension to multiple goods, factors, and countries.
+7See Alan Deardorff, "The General Validity of the Heckscher-Ohlin Theorem," American Economic Review 72 (September 1982), pp. 683-694, for a formal derivation of this extension to multiple goods, factors, and countries.